Wife, nurse’s assistant, grandmother

 Comprehending Breast Cancer

-Life before cancer was the usual hectic run here, run there, and run to work.
-But everything changed October of 2011, when I went in for my routine mammogram.
+Life before cancer was the usual hectic, run here, run there, and run to work.
+But everything changed when I went in for my routine mammogram.
 They’d found a “highly suspicious area” in my left breast and I needed a biopsy.
 I immediately knew that meant the news was not gonna be good…and it wasn’t.
 Part of my job is calling patients and telling them they need additional views on their mammogram, or they need to see a surgeon.
 In a moment, I became the patient, and suddenly I knew all the first thoughts that went through their minds: This doesn’t happen to me!
 Get this out of me!
 And so much fear.
 I called my husband from work right after I got the diagnosis.

 After we talked and he got me calmed down, I started to wonder how I was going to tell my children.
 I decided to tell them at the end of that week.
 I tried to be honest but not alarm my family, and they tried to show me they were okay.
 My husband was obviously very concerned, and I knew from my son’s silence that he was not okay…seeing my family’s reaction made me realize this wasn’t just my cancer…it’s everyone’s cancer.